MTES-MCT/ecobalyse-data/README.md

 them in your .env file; you’ll have to make sure that they are actually exported to your shell:

-- If you want to use the Python scripts directly without using `npm` you’ll also have to add the current directory to your python PATH (`export PYTHONPATH=.`)
+- If you want to use the Python scripts directly without using `just` you’ll also have to add the current directory to your python PATH (`export PYTHONPATH=.`)

 - By default, Brightway stores data in `~/.local/share/Brightway3/`.
 It is highly